kidaa/development-resources/README.md

 Contributing
 ------------

-We will grant push access to this repo to everyone whom we recognize from the mailing list.
+We will grant write access to everyone whom we recognize from the mailing lists.
 You will need a [GitHub account](http://github.com/) for that (you can also clone the repository to your computer and send us patches, but using GitHub web interface is much more convenient).

-The easiest way to contribute is by using GitHub web interface:
+To contribute using GitHub web interface:

 2. Go to this repository's
 [GitHub page](https://github.com/openlilylib/development-resources).